heedy/heedy/docs/server/rest_api.md

 - **schema** _(object,{})_ - a [JSON Schema](https://json-schema.org/) to which each datapoint must conform.
 - **actor** _(boolean,false)_ - whether the timeseries object can be acted upon (for example, a thermostat can have a temperature time series, which can be acted upon by setting the target temperature).
-- **subtype** _(string,"")_ - a key that identifies what the timeseries holds, so that the frontend can choose the optimal visualizations.

 <h4 class="rest_path">/api/objects/<span>{objectid}</span>/timeseries</h4>
 <h5 class="rest_verb">GET</h5>